ZSarver/CVInvaders/readme.md

 have the above, minus MinGW, with a couple of minor edits to the Sconstruct.
 Godspeed!

-Oh yeah, it doesn't actually do anything yet
+The Font is Awesome
 ============================================

-Well, you can shoot at the invaders, but they don't shoot back.
-Or even try to dodge or anything.
-They're pretty lazy.
-But I got the font from: https://www.theleagueofmoveabletype.com/orbitron under the SIL Open Font License.
+I got the font from: https://www.theleagueofmoveabletype.com/orbitron under the SIL Open Font License.